Moving to Biarritz, France

 When we asked people what advice they would give someone preparing to move to Biarritz, they said:

 "Biarritz is a beautiful city located in the Basque Country, known for its stunning beaches, surfing spots, and luxurious lifestyle.
 Before moving to Biarritz, expats should know that the cost of living can be quite high, especially when it comes to housing.
 The city is a popular tourist destination, which can make it crowded during the summer months.
 French is the official language in Biarritz, so it would be beneficial to have a basic understanding of the language before moving.
 However, many locals also speak Basque and English is commonly spoken in tourist areas.
 Biarritz has a mild climate, with warm summers and cool, wet winters.
 It's important to note that the city is known for its strong winds, which can make the weather feel colder than it actually is.
 The city has a good public transportation system, but having a car can be beneficial for exploring the surrounding areas.
 However, parking can be difficult, especially during the peak tourist season.
 Biarritz is known for its high-quality healthcare system, but it's important for expats to have health insurance.
 Non-EU citizens will need to apply for a visa to live in France, and it's recommended to start this process well in advance of the move.
 The city has a vibrant food scene, with many restaurants serving traditional Basque cuisine.
 Seafood is particularly popular in Biarritz, thanks to its location on the coast.
 Biarritz has a slower pace of life compared to larger French cities like Paris or Lyon.
 This laid-back lifestyle can be a big draw for expats, but it's important to be prepared for a different way of life.
 Finally, it's worth noting that Biarritz is a popular retirement destination, so the city has a higher proportion of older residents compared to other French cities.
-However, it also has a lively nightlife scene and plenty of activities for younger people," remarked one expat who made the move to Biarritz.
+However, it also has a lively nightlife scene and plenty of activities for younger people," said one expat in Biarritz.

 How do I find a place to live in Biarritz?